Two Major Cydia Hosts Shut Down as Jailbreaking Fades in Popularity - Slashdot

 However, there was a perfectly functional older version of the app compatible with an older iOS out there.
 App Store would just not allow me to download it directly.

-The hack was to download it first in iTunes, flagging my account as already having downloaded
+The hack was to download it first in iTunes, flagging my account as already having downloaded it, THEN reinstall it on the iPad.
+Since my iTunes account was flagged, the App Store would then provide the older app.

+With jailbreaking and/or ability to sideload after clicking a disclaimer, this procedure would have been much less irritating.
+But no, Apple WANTS to irritate you into buying a new iPad and putting your (perfectly functional) one in the landfill.

 Re: (Score:2)